 Middle School students must sit quietly and eat for the first 15 minutes of the lunch period.
 All Middle School students will then be dismissed by the teacher on Lunch Duty for a break outside or in a classroom during inclement weather.
 All students are responsible for cleaning up their lunch trash and washing the tables.
-Students bring their own lunches.
+Students bring their lunches or place an order from YAY LUNCH!
 No Middle School students may leave school at lunch.
 Microwaves are available in most of the classrooms.
 Food is not permitted during class time unless otherwise permitted by the classroom teacher.